On infinite dimensional algebras with regular gradings: On the structure of infinite dimensional -graded regular algebras On structure of infinite dimensional Z 2 -graded regular algebras

 In other words, $A$ is a $G$-graded algebra. \end{proof}

 We observe here that for the product defined above, if $x=\varepsilon_{i}(a_{i})$, $y=\varepsilon_{i}(b_{i})$, $a_{i}$, and $b_{i}\in A_{i}$, then

-The following proposition gives a method to construct regular gradings starting from $m$-regular ones. \begin{Proposition} Let $\{A_{n} \mid n\in \mathbb{N}\}$ be a family of $G$-graded $\beta$-commutative algebras contained in a $G$-graded algebra $R$, satisfying the following conditions: \begin{enumerate} \item for every $n\leq m$, there exists an injective graded homomorphism $\phi_{m}^{n}\colon A_{n}\rightarrow A_{m}$, such that $(A_{n},\phi_{m}^{n})$ forms a direct system; \item for every $n\in \mathbb{N}$, the algebra $A_n$ is $n$-regular. \end{enumerate} Then, the direct limit $A = \varinjlim A_{n}$ is a $G$-graded regular algebra with bicharacter $\beta$. \end{Proposition} \begin{proof} We shall use the same notations as in Lemma \ref{graded.algebra}.
+The following proposition gives a method to construct regular gradings starting from $m$-regular ones. \begin{Proposition} Let $\{A_{n} \mid n\in \mathbb{N}\}$ be a family of $G$-graded $\beta$-commutative algebras, satisfying the following conditions: \begin{enumerate} \item for every $n\leq m$, there exists an injective graded homomorphism $\phi_{m}^{n}\colon A_{n}\rightarrow A_{m}$, such that $(A_{n},\phi_{m}^{n})$ forms a direct system; \item for every $n\in \mathbb{N}$, the algebra $A_n$ is $n$-regular. \end{enumerate} Then the direct limit $A = \varinjlim A_{n}$ is a $G$-graded regular algebra with skew-symmetric bicharacter $\beta$. \end{Proposition} \begin{proof} We shall use the same notations as in Lemma \ref{graded.algebra}.
 By that lemma we know that $A$ is a $G$-graded algebra and